COVID Safety Information

 - Rooms will be designed with students sitting side by side and facing the front.

-- All materials for lessons for students will be placed on desks prior to students entering the classroom where possible; where this is not possible, material will be collected by students as instructed by the teacher or handed out by students.
+- All materials for lessons for students will be placed on desks prior to students entering the classroom where possible; where this is not possible, material will be collected by students as instructed by the teacher or handed out.

 - Students will be expected to bring in their own pens and books for their lessons; equipment will not be lent to students.